 - This lesson details the technologies employed in conducting continuous reel-to-reel plating systems.
-Included are discussion on the equipment, high speed plating issues and how to calculate the maximum speed a line can operate when multiple layers of plating must be applied.
-A special focus is made of various techniques that can be used to apply plated deposits on a selective basis.
+Included are discussion on the equipment, high speed plating issues and how to calculate the maximum line speed when multiple layers of plating must be applied.
+A special focus is given to techniques used to apply plated deposits on a selective basis.

 - 4. Industrial Nickel Plating

 - This lesson provides detailed guidance on the sulfamate nickel plating process, including chemical make-up, operational conditions, and impurity control.
-A special focus is made on the impact of impurities upon internal stress in the nickel deposit.
-Alloys of nickel such as tin-nickel, nickel-cobalt and nickel manganese are also covered, as are strike solution formulations and use.
+There is special focus on the impact of impurities on internal stresses in the nickel deposit.
+Alloys of nickel such as tin-nickel, nickel-cobalt and nickel manganese are also covered, as are strike solution formulations and their use.

 - 5. Gold Plating